populationgenomics/metamist/docs/installation.md

 # Installation

-This document will walk you through the steps required for setting up a local installation of metamist.
+This document will walk you through the steps required for setting up a local installation of Metamist.

 **Note** this is a Metamist Developer guide, not a Metamist user guide.
-These steps are only required if you need to test a script on a local version of metamist or work on contributions to the metamist code base.
-If you just need to access and work with metamist data see [the instructions here](/README.md#usage)
+These steps are only required if you need to test a script on a local version of Metamist or work on contributions to the Metamist code base.
+If you just need to access and work with Metamist data see [the instructions here](/README.md#usage)

 ## Clone the codebase